-Companies “making progress” on ethical standards
+Companies ‘making progress’ on ethical standards

 Plans to make companies in Switzerland bear greater responsibility for the effects of their business activities on society and the environment are advancing.

-Approving an interim report on the implementation of a four-year programme launched in 2015, the government on Wednesday confirmed the four strategic priorities, according the State Secretariat for Economic Affairs (SECO).
+Approving an interim report on the implementation of a four-year responsibility programme launched in 2015, the government on Wednesday confirmed the four strategic priorities, according to the State Secretariat for Economic Affairs (SECO).

 The cabinet recommends continuing to raise awareness, notably among small and medium-sized Swiss companies, encouraging transparency in social responsibility activities, helping to develop multilateral norms and promoting the policy in developing countries.